 2/ “Physical activity is just another word for sports”

 Wrong.
 You do not need to be an athlete or a gym bunny to meet the recommended guidelines for physical activity.

-The recommendation for physical activity is 150 minutes of moderate physical activity such as brisk walking.
+The minimum recommendation for physical activity is 150 minutes of moderate physical activity such as brisk walking.
 Vigorous physical activity such as jogging or stair climbing counts twice, meaning you can get away with 75 minutes a week.

 The problem with equating physical activity with sport is not just that it’s wrong but it puts many people off.
 Large numbers of us have deep seated negative associations with sport, often stemming from childhood.
 Interventions which stand the best chance of widespread uptake will not involve: